rocktimsaikia/flatify-obj/readme.md

 Type: `boolean`<br>
 Default: `false`

-Only returns the leaf nodes of the object
+Removes the parent property and only returns the leaf nodes of the object

 ## Support